nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_OBJECTS.md

 Now the number 1 has meaning, or context, when assigned to a key on these objects.

+## Why are you Learning this?

+Objects are the basis of what's called Object Oriented Programming, where everything in your application is represented as an object to represent data, and be manipulated by you.

 ## What does an Object Look Like?

 Until you get to more advanced JavaScript, you can recognize an object because it follows this pattern.